Fusion power: Containment considerations

 Depending on the approach, these effects may be higher or lower than fission reactors.
-One estimate put the radiation at 100 times that of a typical pressurized water reactor.
 Depending on the approach, other considerations such as electrical conductivity, magnetic permeability, and mechanical strength matter.
 Materials must also not end up as long-lived radioactive waste.

 Plasma-wall surface conditions

 For long term use, each atom in the wall is expected to be hit by a neutron and displaced about 100 times before the material is replaced.
 These high-energy neutron collisions with the atoms in the wall result in the absorption of the neutrons, forming unstable isotopes of the atoms.
 When the isotope decays, it may emit alpha particles, protons, or gamma rays.
 Alpha particles, once stabilized by capturing electrons, form helium atoms which accumulate at grain boundaries and may result in swelling, blistering, or embrittlement of the material.

 Selection of materials

 Tungsten is widely regarded as the optimal material for plasma-facing components in next-generation fusion devices due to its unique properties and potential for enhancements.
 Its low sputtering rates and high melting point make it particularly suitable for the high-stress environments of fusion reactors, allowing it to withstand intense conditions without rapid degradation.
 Additionally, tungsten's low tritium retention through co-deposition and implantation is essential in fusion contexts, as it helps to minimize the accumulation of this radioactive isotope.

 Liquid metals (lithium, gallium, tin) have been proposed, e.g., by injection of 1–5 mm thick streams flowing at 10 m/s on solid substrates.

 Graphite features a gross erosion rate due to physical and chemical sputtering amounting to many meters per year, requiring redeposition of the sputtered material.
 The redeposition site generally does not exactly match the sputter site, allowing net erosion that may be prohibitive.
 An even larger problem is that tritium is redeposited with the redeposited graphite.
 The tritium inventory in the wall and dust could build up to many kilograms, representing a waste of resources and a radiological hazard in case of an accident.
 Graphite found favor as material for short-lived experiments, but appears unlikely to become the primary plasma-facing material (PFM) in a commercial reactor.

 Ceramic materials such as silicon carbide (SiC) have similar issues like graphite.
-Tritium retention in silicon carbide plasma-facing components is approximately 1.5-2 times higher than in graphite, resulting in reduced fuel efficiency and heightened safety risks in fusion reactors.
+Tritium retention in silicon carbide plasma-facing components is approximately 1.5–2 times higher than in graphite, resulting in reduced fuel efficiency and heightened safety risks in fusion reactors.
 SiC tends to trap more tritium, limiting its availability for fusion and increasing the risk of hazardous accumulation, complicating tritium management.
 Furthermore, the chemical and physical sputtering of SiC remains significant, contributing to tritium buildup through co-deposition over time and with increasing particle fluence.
 As a result, carbon-based materials have been excluded from ITER, DEMO, and similar devices.